Flexibility for Section 125 Plans

 PPP loan “payroll costs” include employer contributions to defined benefit or defined contribution retirement plans.
 Further, as non-cash benefits are not included in the $100,000 salary cap, employer contributions to defined benefit or defined contribution retirement plans are not included in this amount.
 Thus, employers who would like to use PPP funds without jeopardizing loan forgiveness may want to consider how they can use PPP funds to make profit sharing or matching contributions to their retirement plan during the 8-week term of the loan.

-For questions related to employee benefits or for any circumstances created by COVID-19, contact Gabrielle Hansen or Jeff Robertson at 503-228-0500, or at email@example.com or firstname.lastname@example.org.
+For questions related to employee benefits or for any circumstances created by COVID-19, contact Jeff Robertson at 503-228-0500 or email@example.com.

 Electronic Alerts are written by Barran Liebman attorneys for their clients and friends.
 Alerts are not intended as legal advice, but as employment law, labor law, and employee benefits announcements.
 If this has been forwarded to you, and you would like to begin receiving Electronic Alerts directly, please email or call Traci Ray at 503-276-2115.
 Copyright ©2021 by Barran Liebman LLP.